tiktikimelbo7/teleports/README.md

     Settings -> CI/CD -> Runners -> Expand -> Shared Runners -> Enable shared runners

 ## Debugging
-Make sure to build teleports clean and with `--debug`:
+Make sure to build teleports clean and with `--debug`.
+In a first terminal run the following commands:

     clickable --arch armhf --debug clean-build
     clickable --arch armhf install
     clickable --arch armhf gdbserver

-In a second terminal:
+After gdbserver has started, open a second terminal and start a gdb session with:

     clickable --arch armhf gdb

 Replace `armhf` by `arm64` as needed.
-See [Debugging Documentation](https://clickable-ut.dev/en/latest/debugging.html) for details.
+See clickable [Debugging Documentation](https://clickable-ut.dev/en/latest/debugging.html) for details.

+Once you see the `<gdb>` prompt in the second terminal, you can start TELEports by running the gdb-command `continue`.
+For detailed instructions on how to use gdb check out [gdb documentation](https://sourceware.org/gdb/current/onlinedocs/gdb/).

 ## C++ Code Style/Formatting